Higurashi When They Cry

-Higurashi When They Cry (ひぐらしのなく頃に, Higurashi no Naku Koro ni) is a Japanese murder mystery dōjin soft visual novel series produced by 07th Expansion that comprises the first two entries of the When They Cry franchise.
-The series focuses on a group of young friends living in the fictional village of Hinamizawa and the strange events that occur there in 1983.
+Higurashi When They Cry (ひぐらしのなく頃に, Higurashi no Naku Koro ni) is a Japanese murder mystery dōjin soft visual novel produced by 07th Expansion that comprises the first two entries of the When They Cry franchise.
 The games are built on the NScripter game engine and the Microsoft Windows operating system.
-The first game in the series, Onikakushi-hen, was released in August 2002, and the eighth and final game in the original PC series, Matsuribayashi-hen, was released in August 2006.
-While the first four games carried the overall title Higurashi no Naku Koro ni and are considered the first entry in the When They Cry franchise, the next four games were produced under the title Higurashi no Naku Koro ni Kai and are considered the second entry.

 A bonus fan disc called Higurashi no Naku Koro ni Rei was released in December 2006.
-In addition to the original series, new stories were created in manga form and in video games for the PlayStation 2 and Nintendo DS, in order to expand the story.
+Apart from the original series, new stories were created in manga form and in video games for the PlayStation 2 and Nintendo DS, to expand the story.
 The original eight PC releases were released in English by MangaGamer between 2009 and 2010.
 Two sets of drama CDs were produced, one by Wayuta and the other by Frontier Works.
 Novelizations of the game series were released by Kodansha between August 2007 and March 2009.
-A manga series adapted from the games began with eight different manga artists working separately on one to three of the multiple story arcs and were published by Square Enix and Kadokawa Shoten.
+A manga adapted from the video games began with eight different manga artists working separately on one to three of the multiple story arcs and were published by Square Enix and Kadokawa Shoten.
 The manga was licensed for release in English in North America by Yen Press under the title Higurashi: When They Cry and the first volume was released in November 2008.

-Two anime television series (also known simply as When They Cry prior to 2020) were produced by Studio Deen and directed by Chiaki Kon in 2006 and 2007; a third anime adaptation was released as an original video animation (OVA) series in 2009.
+Two anime television series, also known simply as When They Cry prior to 2020, were produced by Studio Deen and directed by Chiaki Kon in 2006 and 2007.
+A third anime adaptation was released as an OVA (original video animation) in 2009.
 The first anime series was licensed by Geneon Entertainment in English in 2007, but the license expired in 2011.
 Sentai Filmworks has since licensed both anime seasons and the 2009 OVAs.
 A live-action film adaptation of the series, directed and written by Ataru Oikawa, premiered in Japanese theaters in May 2008, with a sequel released in April 2009.
 A six-episode live-action television series adaptation premiered in Japan in May 2016, and a four-episode sequel premiered in November 2016.
-A new anime television series by Passione aired from October 2020 to March 2021, and a sequel aired from July to September 2021.
+A new anime television series produced by Passione aired from October 2020 to March 2021, and a sequel aired from July to September 2021.